jhtran989/CS-351-Project-2/README.md

 if (playAreaDominos.contains(Domino.HALF_BLANK))
 ```
 is implemented a good bit throughout the project to make sure `HALF_BLANK` doesn't mess things up (since it's coded as an actual `Domino` object), and it might have been better to just incorporate it when printing the play area...

+#### GUI version

+The combo boxes are set to an initial value so I don't have to handle the case where the user forgot to choose an option before playing a domino